asevillano/Design-and-evaluation-of-RAG-solutions/README.md

 # 2. Preparation phase and document analysis

 Before starting to build the solution, it is important to assess the data that will be used both as a data source.
+There is a synthetic knowledge base provided in the `data_in` folder, which can be used to go through all the steps in this document.
+In case it's preferred to generate a different knowledge base with other characteristics, we have provided a notebook that can be leveraged for this purpose.
+It contains all the prompts that were used to generate the knowledge base that is provided, but can be modified to generate data for a different use case or industry.
+The notebook can be found [here](./2.1/generate-synthetic-documents.ipynb).

 ## 2.1.
 Document collection for knowledge base